choval/async/README.md

 }
 ```

-There's a limit of 20 simultaneously running async forks.
+There's a limit of 50 simultaneously running async forks.
 This limit can be changed by calling `Async\set_forks_limit`.
+This limit is counted for `Async\execute` as well.

 ```php
 Async\set_forks_limit(100);